-Disadvantages of economies of scale
+Disadvantages of economies of scale (Diseconomies of scale)

 When a business becomes too large, its unit costs may begin to rise.
 This is referred to as a diseconomy of scale, and it’s a major drawback that growing businesses need to pay attention to.
 Diseconomies of scale can be caused by a number of different factors, including:

 Poor communication – Ineffective communication, wherein it becomes more difficult to coordinate a large workforce as your company grows, is one of the major factors behind diseconomies of scale.

 Loss of control – As a business grows, it becomes increasingly difficult to monitor the productivity and quality of thousands of employees, leading to inefficient production processes.

 Duplication of effort – Duplication of effort can also be an issue, where more than one person ends up working on the same function or task.

 Weak morale – As businesses become larger, staff are more likely to feel remote and develop a sense of alienation, which can lead to reduced productivity and wastage.

 External opposition – Behaviour that would have gone unpunished in a smaller firm is more likely to be seen as a threat as a business increases in size, leading to public and government opposition.

 In addition, the benefits of internal economies of scale for consumers may not be as impressive as they appear.
 For a start, economies of scale may not always result in lower prices, as dominant firms may simply form a monopoly and enforce higher prices.
 It’s also worth remembering that the environmental consequences of mass production can be significant, from pollution to e-waste.